GMPavanLab/dynsight/docs/source/lens.rst

 Acknowledgements
 ================

+If you use LENS in your work, please cite `this paper <https://doi.org/10.1073/pnas.2300565120>`_.
 The LENS code was written by Martina Crippa.